-These have pictures of the glorious leader plus hammers and sickles, glorify the military, show electricity pylons and other symbology referring to the development that has taken place in the country, convey tractor production figures etc, and show happy Vietnamese citizens with broad smiles on their faces.
+These have pictures of the glorious leader plus hammers and sickles, glorify the military, show electricity pylons and other symbology referring to the infrastructure development that has taken place in the country, convey tractor production figures etc, and show happy Vietnamese citizens with broad smiles on their faces.

 What do the Vietnamese think?
 I'm not sure because I didn't sit down with any Vietnamese and have a meaningful conversation about the country's political system, but one comment did surprise me.

 At the end of my stay I wanted the taxi driver to stop on the way back to the airport so that I could take a photo of a large communist mural that had been painted on a wall.
-As I was trying to explain what I wanted a Vietnamese said they had a special name for such a mural.
+As I was trying to explain what I wanted a Vietnamese man said the Vietnamese had a special name for such a mural.
 When I asked him what is was, he told me 'graffiti'.

 The world has never been fair and in the Internet age the gap between the haves and have-nots is larger than it has ever been.
 Theoretically, communism is a much fairer system but the problem is that it is completely at odds with human nature.
 Most people tend to be selfish and greedy and are only interested in themselves and their close friends and families.

+From what I have read, Ho Chi Minh was a nationalist rather than a communist and only embraced communism in order to set his country free from colonial oppression.
 I suspect that eventually communism in Vietnam will go the same way as communism in Eastern Europe went in the late 1980's.